aic-sri-international/aic-praise/src/main/antlr3/com/sri/ai/praise/rules/antlr/README.txt

 nodes and consolidates them into a single node with all of the children.

-And the output walker takes the AST in ANTLR's native CommonTree type and converts it into the expected DefaultCompoundSyntaxTree and DefaultSymbol node AST.
+And the output walker takes the AST in ANTLR's native CommonTree type and converts it into the expected CompoundSyntaxTree and Symbol node AST.